 - 1. Prepare for questions about their purpose for entry

 - 2. Check their visa or residency status Provincial nominee

 - Skilled immigrants (express entry)

 - Quebec selected workers

 - Startup visa program

 - Sponsored spouse, partner, or children

 - Sponsored relative

-- 3. Get a social insurance number from Service Canada
+3. Get a social insurance number from Service Canada

-- Get this at the Service Canada counter at the airport

-- 4. Look for permanent accommodation or move into prearranged accommodation 5.
-Open a bank account
+- Get this at the Service Canada counter at the airport - Look for permanent accommodation or move into prearranged accommodation Open a bank account

-- 6. Apply for a library card7.
+- Apply for a library card

 Apply for a driver's licence

 - 8. Get a public transit card

-- 9. Get a local mobile phone number
+- Get a local mobile phone number

+Get a local mobile phone number

-10. Register for a provincial healthcare card
+Register for a provincial healthcare card

-11. Sign up for a family doctor
+Sign up for a family doctor

-12. Register their children for school
+Register their children for school